• Skip to primary navigation

 Jump to Recipe

-A deliciously rich and cozy recipe for Mini Swedish Meatballs with Mashed Potatoes.
+A deliciously rich and cozy recipe for Mini Swedish Meatballs and gravy.
 It's a perfectly satisfying dinner for any night of the week!

 A platter of Swedish meatballs over mashed potatoes with plates to serve.